golanlevin/DrawingWithMachines/syllabus/60-225_syllabus_spring_2024.md

 * D: 400-500 Points
 * R: <400 Points

-**As you can see, it is possible to miss 2 entire projects, and still earn an A in this course.**
+**As you can see, it is potentially possible (in principle) to miss 2 entire projects, and still earn an A in this course.**

 Generally I will not award fractional points for a given subtask; either it is done or it ain't.
 For example, if an assignment awards "10 points" for writing a few sentences, I will usually (except in truly egregious circumstances) award the full 10 points if you did this task, regardless of how insightful or well-written your sentences are.